mbeckste/methylome/clowm/README.md

 ### 5. Summary report generation
 Aggregation of per sample reports into comprehensive summary report (`bismark2summary`)

+## Getting started
+Example data with appropriate parametrization for an easy try-out of the workflow is available by clicking on the `Try it out` button on the parameter form page.

 ## Citation
 This workflow automates the main steps necessary for methylome analysis by using the Bismark package.
 If you use this workflow please cite: